modulojs/freecodinglessons.com/foundations/overview.md

 Note: These are most likely to change.
 Also, may be ordered as 1.2 instead.

+- Each design lab activity produces an image (that's in the preview)

 ## 1.4 - Design Lab 1

 - Activity 1 - PenPot Basics
     - How to sign-up and/or download PenPot (or Figma)
     - How to draw some simple shapes
     - Don't worry about drawing designs, for Design Lab 1 it's just doodling
-    - Students produce a simple little doodle (e.g. a landscape, with a blue square for sky and a green square for the horizon, a yellow circle for the sun, some green circles for hills or something, a free-form drawn river, something like that.)
+    - Image: Students produce a simple little doodle (e.g. a landscape, with a blue square for sky and a green square for the horizon, a yellow circle for the sun, some green circles for hills or something, a free-form drawn river, something like that.)
 - Activity 2 - PenPot Colors, Palettes, and Color Theory
     - How to select different colors in PenPot